top of page

 Burning fat

-You can burn fat two different ways:
+You can burn fat a few different ways

 1. By exercising

-2. By increasing you basal metabolic rate (more on that in a bit)
+2. By increasing you basal metabolic rate

 Exercise and burning fat

-Burning fat happens when your body needs energy for a prolonged amount of time.
-When you exercise, one of the ways you body gets energy is by breaking down fat cells.
-This process is best when you exercise at lower intensities like 45% - 65% of your maximal exercise potential.
+When you exercise, one of the ways your body gets energy is by breaking down fat cells.
+This process is best when you exercise at lower intensities like 45% - 65% of your maximal exercise potential. for longer periods of time (45 min +)

 Basal metabolic rate and burning fat

-Basal metabolic rate (BMR) is how many calories your body needs to function at rest.
 Having a higher BMR means that you burn more calories at rest, which often come from your fat cells.

 One factor that increases your BMR is the amount of muscle you have.
 Building a little bit of muscles can help you burn calories more often.